Heikki Kovalainen: 2007

-In the at Indianapolis he qualified in sixth position, and a good start saw him go past Räikkönen into fifth place.
+In the at Indianapolis, Kovalainen qualified in sixth position, and a good start saw him go past Räikkönen into fifth place.
 He held Räikkönen off, and led the race at the end of his first stint when the cars ahead of him made their pit stops.
 He re-joined behind Räikkönen and looked comfortable in sixth place until Nick Heidfeld's BMW Sauber broke down in front of him, and thus, Kovalainen finished fifth, while teammate Fisichella failed to score points.

 The second half of the European season failed to produce equally strong results, but it did keep the points tally ticking over.
-During the at Magny-Cours, he was battling with Fisichella until the sharp Adelaide hairpin, when Jarno Trulli's Toyota made an optimistic lunge up the inside of Kovalainen which wrecked both drivers' races.
+During the at Magny-Cours, Kovalainen was battling with Fisichella until the sharp Adelaide hairpin, when Jarno Trulli's Toyota made an optimistic lunge up the inside of Kovalainen which wrecked both drivers' races.
 Kovalainen had to pit for repairs and eventually finished 15th.
 Seventh place at the was no disaster, with Fisichella finishing behind him.

 Kovalainen had time to watch the after his only retirement of the season.

 Kovalainen scored a point at both the Nürburgring and the Hungaroring, and scored three more in Turkey, with Kovalainen coming ahead of Robert Kubica.
 Kovalainen again led the Grand Prix when cars ahead of him made their pit stops.
 Seventh place at Monza was a fair result.
 The team took a gamble in the next race at Spa-Francorchamps, with Kovalainen on a one-stop strategy while his challengers for the rear end of the points were all on two-stop strategies, which included the BMW's of Heidfeld and Kubica (who was docked ten places down the grid due to an engine change), Nico Rosberg and Mark Webber.
 A good start from Kovalainen saw him become a mobile chicane for all of them except Webber.
 The gamble did not pay off, although Kovalainen held off Kubica in the closing stages to secure the final points position.
 Better was to come at the at Fuji Speedway, where, despite not making it through to the final qualifying session, Kovalainen raced well.
 While most of his rivals got into trouble one way or another in the hazardous wet conditions, Kovalainen did not and held off Kimi Räikkönen in the closing laps to take second place and his first podium in Formula One.